-- 30. Over the most recent period, and during the course of the Belgrade Meeting, Eastern countries have not undertaken any new steps which add substantially to their very limited implementation of human contacts provisions in the Final Act.
+29. Over the most recent period, and during the course of the Belgrade Meeting, Eastern countries have not undertaken any new steps which add substantially to their very limited implementation of human contacts provisions in the Final Act.
 There continue to be no changes in basic attitudes and policies, though overall performances vary from country to country.
-As Eastern proposals at Belgrade illustrated, Eastern countries reject the concept of free movements of people for humanitarian and other reasons, and try to confine human contacts to events and programmes where the state can exercise control and where groups, not individuals, predominate. - There is still little if any real improvement in the Soviet Union's handling of human contacts issues vis-à-vis most Allies.
+As Eastern proposals at Belgrade illustrated, Eastern countries reject the concept of free movements of people for humanitarian and other reasons, and try to confine human contacts to events and programmes where the state can exercise control and where groups, not individuals, predominate.

+30. There is still little if any real improvement in the Soviet Unions handling of human contacts issues vis-à-vis most Allies.
 The post-Helsinki improvements in certain exit procedures, reported in the Committee's Second Report on Implementation (C-M(76)26(Final)) have not, after almost two years in effect, brought any general increase in the number of persons being allowed to visit or to join families living outside the USSR, or to travel abroad.
 In early 1978, there was a further reduction from 300 to 200 roubles in the price of an exit visa.
-The significant post-Helsinki improvement in emigration to the US and the FRG - in both cases influenced by factors extraneous to the Final Act - has been followed in the case of the US by a gradual decline for the second consecutive reporting period, although emigration to the FRG has picked up in early 1978, probably as a prelude to the Brezhnev visit to Bonn, after some decline in 1977. decline in Armenian emigration to the US seems the result of Soviet refusal to accept applications unless a parent/child or husband/wife relationship exists between the applicant and sponsors in the United States.
-(In contrast Jewish emigration has continued the marked upward trend in numbers first evident in early 1977.
-While the Belgrade Meeting has possibly played some part, Soviet officials in Washington have reportedly suggested that it is intended to secure American Jewish support for trade concessions.
-"Refuseniks" in the USSR have recently shown some apparent dissatisfaction with the usefulness of the family reunification provisions of the Final Act - see paragraph 9 above.)
+The significant post-Helsinki improvement in emigration to the US and the Federal Republic of Germany - in both cases influenced by factors extraneous to the Final Act - have fallen off gradually for the second consecutive period from levels achieved in 1976 and early 1977.
+The decline in Armenian emigration to the US seems the result of Soviet refusal to accept applications unless a parent/child or husband/wife relationship exists between the applicant and sponsors in the United States.
+(In contrast Jewish emigration has continued the marked upward trend in numbers first evident in While the Belgrade Meeting has possibly played some early 1977. part, Soviet officials in Washington have reportedly suggested that it is intended to secure American Jewish support for trade "Refuseniks" in the USSR have recently shown some concessions. apparent dissatisfaction with the usefulness of the family reunification provisions of the Final Act - see paragraph 9 above.)
 The USSR still treats outstanding family reunification cases with great difficulty, as witnessed by a further decline in the resolution rate of cases with the US, and by the very slow follow-through on Soviet promises to the UK in October 1977 to issue visas in a number of outstanding cases.
 Overall totals for family reunification to Canada (persons both off and on lists) declined in 1977 after steady increases since 1973.
 A few Allies have recorded increases in the numbers of individuals permitted to make family visits outside the USSR.

-- 32. As regards opportunities for personal and professional travel by foreigners in the Soviet Union, certain previously "closed" areas in the European USSR (around Moscow, near Leningrad, in the Baltic States) and in Siberia, were declared "open" in January.
+31. As regards opportunities for personal and professional travel by foreigners in the Soviet Union, certain previously "closed" areas in the European USSR (around Moscow, near Leningrad, in the Baltic States) and in Siberia, were declared "open" in January.
 Soviet officials in Belgrade cited the changes as examples of ongoing Soviet CSCE implementation.
 In practical terms, however, they were accompanied by the official closure of the entire Chinese border region and have probably reduced the percentage area of the USSR effectively accessible to foreigners.
-Moreover, the new travel regulations opening certain "closed" regions to foreigners remain largely unimplemented: Soviet officials have refused most requests from Westerners to visit the newly opened areas on the grounds that the proposed destinations were now "closed for reasons of a temporary nature".
+Moreover, Soviet officials have refused most requests from Westerners to visit the newly opened areas on the grounds that the proposed destinations were now "closed for reasons of a temporary nature".